-These days, I’ve made many updates on the blog.
-Since the migration to self-hosted WordPress, I’ve improved the performance of the website, fixed the HTTPS version of the site and cleaned up my WordPress plugins.
+These days, I have made many updates on the blog.
+Since the migration to self-hosted WordPress, I have improved the performance of the website, fixed the HTTPS version of the site and cleaned up my WordPress plugins.
 I am hoping that this will improve the experience of the readers of the blog.

-In this post, I’m going to describe the changes I’ve done recently.
+In this post, I am going to describe the changes I have done recently.
 The goal is to improve the performance of the website as well as the Search Engine Optimization (SEO) of the website.
 This will be a blogging and hosting post, nothing really related to finance here :)

-You may have noticed that there was some issues with the HTTPS version of the site before.
-Unfortunately, I didn’t notice it directly.
+You may have noticed that there were some issues with the HTTPS version of the site before.
+Unfortunately, I did not notice it directly.
 Some of the services I used to test and manage the blog were not able to connect to the site.
 This was due to an incomplete SSL certificate.

 Today, the HTTPS version of the sites is very important.
 Browsers are becoming stricter about this.
 Even Google adds some importance to it in its ranking.
 Thus, I started with fixing this.
-It’s really important for SEO to improve a secure website.
-Also you really don’t want your user to be faced with a security error from their browser.
+It is really important for SEO to improve a secure website.
+Also, you really do not want your user to be faced with a security error from their browser.

 In fact, it was simple to do that.
-It was coming from an incompatibility between two features provided by my host, bluehost.
+It was coming from an incompatibility between two different features provided by my host, bluehost.
 The Sitelock CDN and the Free SSL Certificate are not compatible.
-This was quickly resolved after some time on the bluehost support chat (very fast by the way, I was impressed).
-I still don’t understand why bluehost allows configuration of these features together.
+This was quickly resolved after some time on the bluehost support chat (very fast, by the way, I was impressed).
+I still do not understand why bluehost allows configuration of these features together.

 So now, there should not be any issues with the HTTPS version of the blog.
 If you are ever faced with a security warning or error, please let me know.

 The second thing I did was to improve the performance of the website.
-For now, I don’t use a Content Delivery Network (CDN) anymore.
-I’ve disabled the one from bluehost because of SSL issues.
+For now, I do not use a Content Delivery Network (CDN) anymore.
+I have disabled the one from bluehost because of SSL issues.
 Moreover, it was not very fast anyway.
 But, I may consider using Cloudflare or MaxCDN in the future.
 Cloudflare will be slower but it is free.
 MaxCDN will reach maximum performance.
 For now, I do not really want to invest more money into the blog.
 But that may change in the future.

 By cleaning up the plugins and using Jetpack to replace most of the features, I was also able to speed up the website.
 For testing the speed of my blog, I used GTMetrix.
 This is a free online tool that is really easy to use.